comey/hardhat-demo/README.md

 const Token = await ethers.getContract("MyToken");
 ```

 Since we already ran the deploy script, we can easily access the deployed contract by name.
 This is what this line does, and thanks to `hardhat-deploy-ethers` plugin, you get an ethers contract ready to be invoked.
-If you needed that contract to be associated to a specific signer, you can pass the address as the extra argument like `const TokenAsOwner = await ethers.getContract('Token', tokenOwner);`
+If you needed that contract to be associated to a specific signer, you can pass the address as the extra argument like `const TokenAsOwner = await ethers.getContract('MyToken', tokenOwner);`

 ```typescript